Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 • Include Final Expenses: Don’t forget to include an estimate for final expenses like funeral costs and legal fees.

-Types of Life Insurance policies in Canada
+Types of Life Insurance Policies in Canada

-the right one based on your specific conditions will apply.
+The right one, based on your specific conditions, will apply.

 Term Life Insurance